M00NL16H7/Role-Bot-2.0/README.md

 # Role-Bot-2.0
-Yet another attempt at a role bot for discord.2
+Yet another attempt at a role bot for discord.